 but so that the rate of his pension shall not exceed 60% of the current judicial salary.

+(2ab) Where a Judge retires on attaining the age of 70 years having served as a Judge for less than 10 years, the Judge is entitled to a pension at a rate equal to the percentage (“P%”) of the current judicial salary calculated using the formula —

+where —

+D1 is the length of service as a Judge, expressed in days;

+D2 is the number of days in the period of 10 years ending on the day on which the Judge retires.

-(2b) Where a Judge, not being a Judge to whom subsection (2a) or (2aa) applies, retires on or after the commencement of the 1987 Act and the Minister certifies that his retirement is due to permanent disability or infirmity, he is entitled —
+(2b) Where a Judge, not being a Judge to whom subsection (2a), (2aa) or (2ab) applies, retires on or after the commencement of the 1987 Act and the Minister certifies that his retirement is due to permanent disability or infirmity, he is entitled —

 (a) if his retirement occurs before he has completed 6 years’ service as a Judge to a pension at a rate equal to 50% of the current judicial salary; or